By Vexen Crabtree 2013

 Also any animal that has no concept of gods is also an atheist.
 Jack Quintin asserts, on this basis, that atheism is actually 13.8 billion years old: "my single cell ancestors were atheist [and so were] my trilobite ancestors, my fish ancestors, my amphibian ancestors, my reptilian ancestors, my marsupial ancestors, my simian ancestors..."11.

-There are some religions that are atheist.
-This means, there are some religions that specifically hold that there are no gods.
-Most other atheists are not members of any religions and don't share the beliefs of those religions.
+There are some religions that are atheist12 - they specifically hold that there are no gods.
+They may believe in various supernatural and spiritual beings, but none of them approximate to the status of being divinities (i.e., the enlightened Arhat of Jainism are worshipped as role-models, but not as gods).
+In the secular world, most atheists are not members of any religions and don't share the beliefs of those religions.

 #christianity #ethiopia #greece #humanism #monotheism #poland #polytheism #theism #UK #USA